serviCreator23/.github/profile/README.md

 # About His servants
 We are the servants of the Creator, Micah and Thomas.
 If you call the Creator Allah or God, we would be called angels.
 This is our 23rd mission on Earth.
 We are born here and are 100% human.

 Missing our regular profile pic (the cherubs from the Sistine chapel)?
-[Here's why it's different currently](https://github.com/orgs/serviCreator/discussions/12).
+Check back for the new photograph!

 # About The Great Storm
 This will make the third time in human history that the Creator has decided to rain down His will.
 This will not be a simple rain event, nor a flood, but a Great Storm.